-The London Wildlife Protection is invited to the Lush Charity Pot 3 day event.
+London Wildlife Protection has been invited to the Lush Charity Pot 3 day event.
 Lush offers grants and funding to small, grassroots charities and campaign groups that are often best placed to make a real difference with limited resources.
-They support small, grassroots organisations around the world that are working in the areas of animal protection, the environment , and human rights.
+They support such organisations around the world that are working in the areas of animal protection, the environment , and human rights.
 The majority of the funding is allocated to smaller groups who struggle to find funding elsewhere.
-Come and join us for this amazing opportunity to raise so much needed funds that will help many injured, sick and orphaned birds and animals.
+Come and join us for this amazing opportunity to raise much needed funds that will help many injured, sick and orphaned birds and animals.

 LWP members oversee release of birds

 Birds trapped by wire mesh installed by Network Rail and left to die, were released today after LWP volunteers spotted them.
 They watched throughout the operation to ensure that the birds that had survived, were freed and unharmed.